jason-neal/eniric/docs/source/index.rst

   * Masking all regions affected by atmospheric absorption of a given % over the course of the year.
   * Assuming perfect telluric correction in which the variance of the measured flux is impacted.

-* Relative RV precision
-   The RV precision are present relative to a specified SNR per pixel in the center of a photometric band.
-   The default as used in the `Figueira et al. 2016`_ is a SNR of 100 at the center of the J-band.
-* Spectral Re-sampling
+* Spectral :doc:`Resampling <resampling>`
-   Allows for re-sampling of spectra to ``N`` pixels per FWHM.
+   Allows for resampling of synthetic spectra to ``N`` pixels per FWHM.
 Default is 3.

+* :doc:`SNR normalization <normalization>`
+   Normalize spectral flux to a defined SNR level.

-* Photometric Band selection
+* Photometric band selection

-  * Analysis the RV precision attainable by individual photometric bands ``Z``\ , ``Y``\ , ``J``\ , ``H``\ , ``K``.
+    Analysis splitable into individual photometric bands ``Z``\ , ``Y``\ , ``J``\ , ``H``\ , ``K``.
-  * User definable
+    User definable.

+* :doc:`Theoretical RV precision <theoretical_precision>`
+   Compute spectral RV precision and spectral quality.

 * Incremental quality/precision
-    Determine the incremental spectral quality or RV precision on narrow wavelength slices across the entire spectrum, similar to that present in Figure 1 of `Artigau et al. 2018 <http://adsabs.harvard.edu/abs/2018AJ....155..198A>`_.
+    Determine the RV precision and spectral quality on narrow wavelength slices across the entire spectrum, similar to that present in Figure 1 of `Artigau et al. 2018 <http://adsabs.harvard.edu/abs/2018AJ....155..198A>`_.

-* Analyse precision of synthetic libraries
+* Analyse relative precision of synthetic libraries The RV precision of are present relative to a specified SNR per pixel in the center of a photometric band.
+    The default as used in `Figueira et al. 2016`_ is a SNR of 100 at the center of the J-band.

     - Available through Starfish's `grid_tools <https://iancze.github.io/Starfish/current/grid_tools.html>`_.
        - `PHOENIX-ACES`_
        - `BT-Settl`_